Level3-REST/site/doc/patterns/chooser.md

 ---
 # Chooser Pattern

-Chooser is a hypermedia control that presents one or more choices for Clients to select from.
+Chooser is a hypermedia control that presents one or more choices for clients to select from.
 A [Chooser](#chooser-resource) has two types that determine how many selections are possible.
 The types are patterned after HTML's selection `<input>` formats.
 The  `radio` type accepts a single selection.
 The `checks` type can accept multiple choices.

-A Client examines the [Description](#description-resource) resource of each [Choice](#choice-resource) and makes their selection by triggering the Choice action resource.
+A client examines the [Description](#description-resource) resource of each [Choice](#choice-resource) and makes their selection by triggering the Choice action resource.
 The result of the `POST` to choice will change the state of the Choice.
 If the Choice's `checked` property was `false`, it will be `true` after the action.
 If the Choice's `checked` property was `true` then it will be `false` after the action.

 ![](chooser/relations.svg){: .center-image}

 The Choice's state is changed on the action, as is the the state of the Chooser overall.
 For a `radio` Chooser, selecting a Choice will "uncheck" another Choice if it had been previously selected.
 For a  `checks` Chooser, the overall chooser's state may change, depending on the business rules the Chooser is representing.
-For this reason, the `Location` response header from Choice actions will point to the Chooser resource so that the Client can refetch the overall Chooser state again.
+For this reason, the `Location` response header from Choice actions will point to the Chooser resource so that the client can refetch the overall Chooser state again.

 ![](chooser/interactions.svg){: .center-image}